nickobard/Knowledge-Systems-Projects/task_02/README.md

 ### Additional notes

 - explanation comments (docstrings) were added to the different parts of code, including code related to the task itself.
+- some test cases from the testing web are in the `test_rules` directory with solutions